2023 naturally gaited barefoot Tennessee walking horse flat walk at 19 years old

 In French dressage any one position is not held at length.
 Rather the rider transitions the horse from moments of a balanced position to moments, not miles, of an extended position to stretch the top line muscles and spine and develop the full range of motion.
 Plus, this extended frame keeps the poll at wither height to maintain a lifted back and shoulders.

-This early-on emphasis on relaxation and balance revolutionized my training approach.
-By prioritizing relaxation and balance, my horses developed softness, flexibility, and poised pride, setting the foundation for quality smooth gaits and greater trust.
+This early-on emphasis on relaxed balance, flexibility and impulsion has revolutionized my training approach.
+My horses are developing softness, flexibility, and poised pride, setting the foundation for quality smooth gaits and a harmonious partnership of joy.

 Achieving lightness to the hand and leg is a crucial aspect of dressage.
-Competition dressage taught me how to drive my horse forward with my seat and legs into a low hand position.
+Competition dressage taught me to drive my horse forward with my seat and legs into a low hand position.
 A higher hand position was frowned upon.
-To discourage my horse not to lean on the bit, I used draw reins, snug-fitting nosebands, and switched to a thinner bit.
+To discourage my horse from leaning on the bit, we used draw reins, snug-fitting nosebands, and switched to thinner bits.

-French dressage has taught me a greater respect for the horse’s wellbeing in ways I had been completely unaware.
-For instance, I never knew that cueing with a low hand position actually presses the bit into the horse’s tongue and causes pain.
-Pain leads to bit avoidance.
-Pain also creates tension and for the naturally gaited horse, this leads to pacing.
+Pain also creates tension and for the naturally gaited horse, this leads to pacing and hard trot.
 The angle of a low hand position is how a single-jointed snaffle becomes a nutcracker.
 A raised hand position does not.

 Leg yield along the fence